 Get Ready to Celebrate Chinese New Year!

-If you’ve been reading this blog, you’ve been learning about Chinese Medicine and how to incorporate it into your daily life.
-As we approach Chinese New Year next week on February 19th, you might find it fun to start incorporating some Chinese customs into your life, too!
-These simple traditions can help you get ready to celebrate Chinese New Year and ring in a very lucky 2015.
+As we approach Chinese New Year on January 25th, you might find it fun to start incorporating some Chinese customs into your life, too!
+These simple traditions can help you get ready to celebrate Chinese New Year and ring in a very lucky 2020.

-- Bells are a traditional way to literally “ring in” the new year, as they’re thought to drive away bad luck and ring in good fortune.
-If you don’t live near enough to Chinatown to hear the big bells ringing, you can celebrate this tradition by ringing your own bells at midnight, to welcome the year of the Wood Sheep.
+Bells are a traditional way to literally “ring in” the new year, as they’re thought to drive away bad luck and ring in good fortune.
+If you don’t live near enough to Chinatown to hear the big bells ringing, you can celebrate this tradition by ringing your own bells at midnight, to welcome the year of the Metal Rat.

 Filed in Current Health News